dannynoonan/transcript-playground/README.md

 * AI/ML functionality like MoreLikeThis and termvectors (native to ElasticSearch) or clustering and classification (leveraging embeddings data as inputs to ML model training)

-## Web endpoints: render web pages
+## 'Web' endpoints: render web pages

 Webpage-rendering endpoints are 'front-end' consumers of the other 'back-end' endpoints, specifically of the 'ES Reader' endpoints.
 These 'Web' endpoints generate combinations of `/esr` requests, package up the results, and feed them into HTML templates that offer some bare-bones UI functionality.